 The next destination was the famous Cellular Prison, a national monument.
 This prison has an important role in India’s struggle for Independence.

-It was evening then, decided to spent on a beach.
+It was evening then, decided to spend on a beach.
 There are no good beaches around the city.
 Went to Corbyn’s cove, few kilometres from Prot Blair.

 Day 2, Am still in Port Blair